StoneCypher/UnderstandingReactiveProgramming/md/Building a modest one ourselves.md

 ![](http://i0.kym-cdn.com/photos/images/original/000/909/991/48c.jpg)

+Note that this doesn't do the thing that most people expect from `reactive` systems, yet - it doesn't actually "react" to changes.
+It just has updates in place at all times.
+But the "react" part is the part people want, and where the name comes from.

+It's coming up.

 The first thing we should fix is making the value computation updatable.

 ### JRV step 2 - Mutable JRV